UOS-COM-6018/introduction-to-conda-for-data-scientists/.github/ISSUE_TEMPLATE/setup-eventbrite.md

 > How can we effectively work together on the same code?
 > This is an introductory course, teaching the use of Conda virtual environments for effective and reproducible research
 > development lifecycle.
 These skills are essential for reproducible research.
 > This event is for University of Sheffield researchers and research students only.
-Please register with an @shef.ac.uk
+Please register with a University of
-> or @sheffield.ac.uk email address to ensure your ticket request is accepted.
+> Sheffield email address to ensure your ticket request is accepted.
 >
 > **Prerequisite skills***: Some programming experience.
 >